Website accessibility

 Home

-Although the Catholic Church is supposed to be “universal”, in practice there are widely differing requirements for officially leaving it.
-The road is smoother where the Church has had to face legal challenges (as in Italy) and also where the state controls the process because it must keep its own records of church membership in order to collect “church tax” (as in Germany).
-On the other hand where the Church controls the records and it is largely unchallenged, (as in Poland) the process of leaving it may turn out, in practice, to be very difficult.
+♦ And finally, attempts have also been made to stem the exodus at the national level — of course, with the approval of the Vatican.
+Although “Catholic” means “universal”, the requirements for officially leaving this church differ from one country to another.
+The road is smoother where the Church has had to face legal challenges (as in Italy) and where the state offers an easy administrative process (as in Germany) because it keeps its own records of church membership in order to collect “church tax”.
+However, where the Church controls all the records and it finds itself largely unchallenged, (as in Poland) the bishops can lay down onerous requirements to leave.

 Notes